 This summary does not address tax consequences under the laws of any state, locality or foreign jurisdiction, including Israel, nor does it address any United States federal taxes other than the federal income tax.
-Furthermore, this discussion is based upon the provisions of the Internal Revenue Code of 1986, as towards energy independence or the revenues that will be received by the State of Israel.

-amended (the "Code"), and regulations, rulings and judicial decisions thereunder as of the date of this prospectus.
+Furthermore, this discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and regulations, rulings and judicial decisions thereunder as of the date of this prospectus.
 These authorities may be repealed, revoked or modified, possibly with retroactive effect, so as to result in federal income tax consequences different from those discussed below.
-In addition, this summary does not discuss any foreign, state. or local tax considerations, nor does it address any tax consequences under the United States federal estate or gift tax laws.
+In addition, this summary does not discuss any foreign, state, or local tax considerations. nor does it address any tax consequences under the United States federal estate or gift tax laws.